Essential Oils For Candle Making: A Step-by-Step Guide to Making Your Own Candles

 5. Rosemary Essential Oil Candles

-Rosemary essential oil is one of the favorite fragrances that is commonly used in candles.
-It promotes a soothing environment and reduces stress.
-Rosemary essential oil is believed to increase concentration as well.
+Rosemary essential oil is one of the favorite fragrances that are commonly used in candles.
+It promotes a soothing environment.

 6. Cinnamon Essential Oil Candles